niklaushirt/cp4waiops-deployer/doc/Techzone_get_environment.md

 The IBM Cloud Pak for Watson AIOps trains on exisitng tickets and it extracts the steps used to fix previous incidents (if documented) and recommend resolutions using natural language processing.
 This AI model helps you discover historical incidents to aid in the remediation of current problems.

-So for the **Story**, your team is presented with the top-ranked similar incidents from the past.
+So for the **Incident**, your team is presented with the top-ranked similar incidents from the past.
 These relevant similar incidents help speed up incident resolution even if the I don't have access to ServiceNow.
 Without these features, your team must manually search for past incidents and resolutions, which is time-consuming.

 In this particular example I can see that the problem was related to a GIT Commit that massivly reduced the resource limits has been commited by DEV on the mysql Deployment.